anisshahrul/fire-alert-system/README.md

 4. ⚠️ If you encounter an "address already in use" error, it means port 3001 is occupied.

 ### 🎈 5.
 Monitor the fire dashboard

+NOTE: Codes for frontend are in App.vue and style.scss under styles from ('fire-alert-system/frontend/src/App.vue' and 'fire-alert-system/frontend/src/styles/style.scss')

 1. In a **new terminal window**, make sure you're in the root project directory:
 `/fire-alert-system/frontend`
 2. Run the frontend with: